the best cookware has

 - Versatility.
 Nonstick cookware is the least versatile choice as

-it can only be used on the stovetop and sometimes in the oven at lower heats --
+it can only be used on the stovetop

-works on the stovetop, in the oven, and
+use under the broiler.
+Stainless steel works on the stovetop, in the oven, and

 over an open campfire.

 before you go

 foods will you cook most?
 Stainless-steel pans (with an aluminum or copper core) are ideal for browning

 and braising.
 However, nonstick pans are better for low-fat cooking, since they